- Home

 C.K.'s timetable

-Intensive Lecture: Fundamentals of AI Systems
+Intensive Course: Fundamentals of AI Systems

-Intensive Lecture: Practical AI Systems
+Intensive Course: Practical Applications of AI Systems

 Year-long intensive course: Introduction to Interdisciplinary Information Studies III